pitakn/coppice_biodiversity/README.md

 2.2 File Naming Convention: NA

-2.3 Relationship between files: 2023biov.R and 2024biodiv.R contain first organizational code and computation of biodiversity metrics. biodiv_visualization.R contains code creating scatter and box plots. canopyclosure.R contains computation of canopy closure fraction from ImageJ pixel counts. modelling.R contains all regressions and GAMs undertaken in this study.
+2.3 Relationship between files: 2023biov.R and 2024biodiv.R contain first organizational code and computation of biodiversity metrics.
+These use .csv files biodiv_final_2023.csv and 2024_bd_clean.csv. biodiv_visualization.R contains code creating scatter and box plots and uses data in indices_no_ccf.csv. canopyclosure.R contains computation of canopy closure fraction from ImageJ pixel counts and uses data from canopyclosure.csv. modelling.R contains all regressions and GAMs undertaken in this study and uses data from indices_of_biodiversity_and_ccf_final.csv.

 3.0 ACCESS, USAGE, SHARING, AND INTELLECTUAL PROPERTY INFORMATION